Gaussian random graphs and Ramsey numbers: Introduction

 While this first difference is mostly cosmetic, the second one is more substantial.
 It seems that random geometric graphs of density larger than $1/2$ (i.e. when the threshold is taken to be negative) have not been thoroughly studied in the literature, with most works focusing on the regime of sparse random geometric graphs.
 However, there is no obvious symmetry relating the two settings, such as taking the complements.
 Still, as \cite{MSX25} and this work demonstrate, it is worthwhile to study the dense random geometric graphs, especially since some of the techniques from the random geometric graph literature do not work in this setting anymore.

 Let us also mention that the random geometric graphs have been thoroughly investigated in their own right.
 For the early study of random geometric graphs, mostly in low dimension, see Penrose's book \textit{Random Geometric Graphs} \cite{Pen03}.
 Some 15 years ago, there was a shift and the random geometric graphs in high dimension also started receiving considerable attention.
 In one of the first such works, Devroye, Gy\"orgy, Lugosi and Udina \cite{DGLU11} studied the clique numbers of random geometric graphs, showing that, for example, when $d\gg (\log n)^3$ then $\omega(G(n, d, p))\leq O(\log n)$ with high probability.
-They also studied the regime when $d\approx (\log n)^2$ (which is the regime relevant for us, since $\ell\approx \log n$ and $d\approx \ell^2$, although they only provided the upper bound $\omega(G(n, d, p))\leq O((\log n)^3)$ in this case.
+They also studied the regime when $d\approx (\log n)^2$ (which is the regime relevant for us, since $\ell\approx \log n$ and $d\approx \ell^2$), although they only provided the upper bound $\omega(G(n, d, p))\leq O((\log n)^3)$ in this case.
 Thus, their results are not sufficient for the purposes of this paper, and we require a much more precise analysis of the clique numbers when $d$ is as low as $(\log n)^2$.

 More generally, one can ask for which $d$ is the distribution of $G(n, d, p)$ close to that of $G(n, p)$ (in total variation distance, say), and this question received a lot of attention over the years (see e.g. \cite{BDER16}).
-However, this question is not the focus of our article and we will not discuss it at length.
+However, this question is not the focus of our article and we will return to it in a future paper.